Compassionate Care for Childhood, Adolescence, and Beyond

 Teen years come with a lot—academics, identity, friendships, family dynamics, and pressure to figure it all out quickly.

 For teens, therapy is a place to slow down, speak freely, and feel genuinely heard without judgment.
-Together, we focus on what matters most to you—stress, anxiety, identity, relationships, school pressure, and self-esteem—while building tools for independence, emotional balance, and confidence in who they are becoming.
+Together, we focus on what matters most to you—stress, anxiety, identity, relationships, school pressure, and self-esteem—while building tools for independence, emotional balance, and confidence in who you are becoming.

 My Services